 In addition, it is not enough to just have the information presented to us by a snapshot of what has happened; we also need a way of interpreting the data which allows us to analyse the trends and show a projection of future business opportunities, which otherwise would not have been detected.

-Above all, taking into account the changing nature of the industry today, we needed to find a flexible solution to implement strategies in the short and medium term, for example multichannel marketing, or when implementing metrics unique to the company which may be a differentiating factor for detecting changes and trends ahead the competitors.
+Above all, taking into account the changing nature of the industry today, we needed to find a flexible solution to implement strategies in the short and medium term, for example, multichannel marketing, or when implementing metrics unique to the company which may be a differentiating factor for detecting changes and trends ahead of the competitors.

 On the other hand, without losing sight of the importance of sales force profitability, we needed a way of defining alignment and distribution across sales areas in the fairest and most equal way amongst sales reps.
 A fair and manageable distribution for each sales rep guarantees efficient work.

 For this to be possible, the first thing to do is align the interests of the company with those of the entire sales force.
 The same tool needs to be provided to all the individuals involved in the sales process and they need to be able to carry out the same analysis at different work levels.
 This way, everybody is involved and everybody sees the same information; ultimately, more commercial intelligence with absolute transparency within the company.

 Although periodic meetings continue to hold key importance when defining strategies for the medium and long-term, in the short term the sales rep needs to be able to take decisions which affect their area of work, and which they consider adequate in order to rethink an area which is not producing the expected results.
 However, in order to approach this change with guarantees, and so that staff from the next organisational levels can supervise these actions, we need adequate tools.